Florida Home Depot Forklift Accident Lawyer

 - Wrongful death (where applicable)

 It is important to note that establishing damages is complicated and entirely evidence driven.
 Having skilled and experienced legal counsel is essential to proving damages, gathering the necessary support (tax returns, bank records, medical bills, need/cost reports for future care, life care plans, expert reports, etc.) and making the case for maximum recovery.
 Accident victims with legal counsel recover much more than without an attorney.
 Don’t leave thousands of dollars in needed compensation behind after a forklift or other Home Depot accident.
-Contact The Datny Law Firm today to discuss your accident and get a free case valuation.
+Contact The Datny Law Firm today to discuss your accident with our Florida Home Depot Accident Lawyer.
+Consultations are Free.

-How Much Time Do I Have To File A Forklift Accident Case in FL Against Home Depot?
+How Much Time Do I Have To File A Forklift Accident Case Against Home Depot in Florida?

-Florida Statutes § 95.11(3)(a) has established a two-year time frame (from the date of the accident) for filing a personal injury claim against Home Depot for all accidents taking place after March 24, 2023.
+Florida Statutes § 95.11(3)(a) establishes a two-year time frame (from the date of the accident) to file a personal injury claim against Home Depot for all accidents taking place after March 24, 2023.
 Once that time has expired, you can no longer collect any compensation.

 Should a person die because of their injuries at Home Depot, it becomes a claim for Wrongful Death.
 In this case, the victim’s spouse or other family members can bring a claim up to two years after the date of death, even if the death occurred weeks or months after the accident.